-Every year, we have non-required enrichment activities such as Fitness Camps and Sectionals to help get your child ready for marching season.
-Our marching season officially begins each year around the beginning of August.
-You can count on 8am-5pm rehearsal days for at least the first two weeks of August each year (specific rehearsal days and times can be found on the official Ranger Regiment Summer Calendar).
+Our marching season officially begins each year around the last week of July.
+Specific rehearsal days and times can be found on the official Ranger Regiment Summer Calendar.
 These rehearsal days are required for those students who wish to march in the competition show.